flopez0303/PCFConfigServerClient/README.md

 # PCF Config Server Client
 SpringBoot app using Spring Cloud Services 3.x (ConfigServer) + CredHub running on PCF.
 Spring Cloud Services - Config Server running on PCF allows an application to get configuration data (variables, certs, secrets, etc) dynamically retrieved from a Git repository.
 Config Server also allows various security backends to be configured (i.e. Vault or CredHub).
-In this app we will use CredHub to store additional secrets/passwords that will be dynamically given to the application at runtime.
+In this app we will configure Config Server with CredHub backend to store additional secrets/passwords that will be dynamically given to the application at runtime.

 ## Getting started